vncg/react-admin/docs/Tutorial.md

 ![Post Creation](./img/tutorial_post_create.gif)

-React-admin automatically adds a "create" button on top of the posts list to give access to the `<PostCreate>` component.
+vn-kooch-react-admin automatically adds a "create" button on top of the posts list to give access to the `<PostCreate>` component.
 And the creation form works ; it issues a `POST` request to the REST API upon submission.

 ## Optimistic Rendering And Undo